 Wauwatosa Wisconsin

-Wauwatosa (/ˌwɔːwəˈtoʊsə/; known informally as Tosa; originally legally known as Wau-wau-too-sa, also called Hart's Mill) is a city in Milwaukee County, Wisconsin, United States.
+Wauwatosa (/ˌwɔːwəˈtoʊsə/ WAW-wə-TOH-sə; coloquially Tosa) is a city in Milwaukee County, Wisconsin, United States.
 The population was 48,387 at the 2020 census.
-Wauwatosa is located immediately west of Milwaukee, and is a part of the Milwaukee metropolitan area.
+Wauwatosa is a suburb located immediately west of Milwaukee and is part of the Milwaukee metropolitan area.
 It is named after the Potawatomi Chief Wauwataesie and the Potawatomi word for firefly.

 The lush Menomonee Valley of the Wauwatosa area provided a key overland gateway between the rich glacial farmland of southeastern Wisconsin and the Port of Milwaukee.
 In 1835, Charles Hart became the first Euro-American to settle here, followed that year by 17 other families.
 The following year a United States Road was built from Milwaukee through Wauwatosa, eventually reaching Madison.
 Charles Hart built a mill in 1845 on the Menomonee River which gave the settlement its original name of "Hart's Mill."
 The mill was torn down in 1914.